 I got really inspired to approach my own treatment based on this quote:

 Hashimoto´s Thyroiditis is a disease condition that is influenced by many factors

-As opposed to an allopathic approach to treating Hashimoto´s a functional medicine approach is multi factorial.
+Opposed to an allopathic approach to treating Hashimoto´s, the functional medicine approach is multi factorial.

 Deciphering the Functional Medicine Matrix